matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - Don't reload entire project list on status/search text change
 - Ensure all backend endpoints use DB filter methods (don't use .list)
 - Everything is UTC atm, reconsider that
-- Replace various magic strings with enums
+- Replace various magic strings with enums (ex: UserRole on frontend)
 - Clean up data models (remove any unnecessary optionals or List/Dict)
 - Clean up logic fetching status/jurisdiction for projects (it is duplicated across a couple endpoints)
 - Clean up random console logs and prints